How to build video banner ads

 How to make video banner ads with Bannerflow

 But what are video widgets you ask?
 Well, the video widgets contain all the code you need to add a video to your banner.
 All you need to do when designing a banner is drag and drop the widget onto your banner.
-Watch this 60 second video and see how easy it is to build video banner ads with Bannerflow:

 To put it mildly, using Bannerflow’s video widgets is a much better solution than manually coding a video banner.
 As well as being faster for building a single banner, using a creative management platform means exceptional scalability.
 Building an entire in-banner video campaign, of different sized banners, across devices, and markets, can take minutes, rather than days.